ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **RADIO ANNOUNCER (V.O.)**

 > And now for your evening weather forecast.
 Expect clear skies tonight with a slight breeze off the bay side.
 Perfect weather for the upcoming that Branford Sea Harvest Festival next week.
 Oh yeah - it should be good this year - get the kids - the get family - the whole family!
 Though right now the storm seems to be coming in - so you might want to stay indoors - but not too long - because the storm will pass and we should be good for the festival.

 ---

 ## Scene 26: INT.
 DOMINIC'S SCREENED BACKYARD DECK PARTY - EVENING

 The setting sun bathes the backyard in a golden glow of fury.
-Laughter and sizzling sounds engulf the air as the neighbors mingle upon the backyard screened deck. _DALLAS_ stands with _DOMINIC_, who's talking enthusiastically.
+Laughter and sizzling sounds engulf the air as the neighbors mingle upon the backyard screened deck. _DALLAS_ stands with _DOMINIC_, who's talking enthusiastically as he dips baby carrots into hummus and puts them on his plate.

 **DOMINIC**
 _(gesturing with a fork full of ziti)_

 > Yeah, yeah, Hugo--my cousin--throws a big party every summer.
-You'd really like him-- he used to own a cosignment store out in branford but now he throws these parties - for charity you kno - .
+You'd really like him-- he used to manage a cosignment store off in Branford but the owner died so he got into inflatable balloons - and was part of the team that brought the sea festival - so he throws these parties - for charity you kno - .
 You and your boy - what's his name?

 ### Cut To : Kids table:

 **Mac**

 > Mac

 **Jocylen**

-> Jocylen (beat) nice to meet you - my mom said you and your dad are from minnesota?
+> Jocylen (beat) nice to meet you - my Mom said you and your Dad are from Minnesota?

 **Mac**

-> No - we were from Michigian - but we moved around.
+> No - we were Monroe

+**Asher**

+> Is that in illonois?

+**Mac**

+> No it's part of Connecticut

 **Jocylen**

 > My mom said that your Dad and my dad work together

 **Mac**

 > Whose your dad?

 **Jocylen**

 > Rodney Roberts

 **Mac**

 > What does he do?

 **Jocylen**

 > He makes tools and stuff for the weather.

 **Makayla**

 > Your dad is absolute Legend - watch your mouth Jocylen

 **Mac**

 > Really?

 **Asher**

 > I like him

 **Makayla**

-> He invented the kaledoscope ****
+> He invented the kaledoscope \*\*\*\*

 **Mac**

 > Where is he?

 **Jocylen**

 > He moved to Florida - i'm here now with my mom and grandma.

 **Mac**

 > How does my dad know him?

 **Jocylen**

-> My dad says everyone should know your dad.
+> Not sure.

 **Makayla**

-> My grandfather was like that
+> My grandfather must know

+**Asher**

+> We shouldn't wake him

 ### Cut to: Adults Table

 _(Dominic takes a bite of ziti, then continues)_

 **Dominic**

-> My old man - God rest his soul - used to tell me - Dominic - baby - get with the times - but he wasnt around much - and I worked the bars - I always respected what he did though - that with the weather - I mean, who knows when the next storm might hit
+> My old man's old man - God rest his soul - used to tell me - Dominic - baby - get with the times - but he wasnt around much - and I worked the bars - I always respected what he did though - that with the weather - I mean, who knows when the next storm might hit.
+My old man is now here with us - but he don't talk much

-_Dallas nods politely, but seems a bit overwhelmed by Dominic's energy.
+\_Dallas nods politely, but seems a bit overwhelmed by Dominic's energy.
 Mac stands nearby, quietly listening but not engaging, his eyes occasionally drifting to the edge of the backyard.
 In the far distance there appears to be an object

-_MAKAYLA (12) approaches Dominic, hugging him quickly.
+\_MAKAYLA (12) approaches Dominic, hugging him quickly.
 She then steps back, looking over at Mac as she adjusts her backpack straps.

 **MAKAYLA**

 > Dad, I'm heading to the back with the others.
 We'll be back in 20 minutes.

 **DOMINIC**

 > 20 minutes?
 What do you got to for 20 minutes?

 **MAKAYLA**

 > I want to show them the fort

 **DOMINIC**

 > Ooo the secret fort - - Makyala - when you going to show us the secret fort?

 **MAKAYLA**

 > Yes, Dad.

-_Makayla and the crew at the kids table - head toward the far end of the backyard.
+\_Makayla and the crew at the kids table - head toward the far end of the backyard.
 She disappears into the twilight, silhouetted against the setting sun.

-_Dallas watches them leave, as if sensing something in the air, but doesn't say anything.
+\_Dallas watches them leave, as if sensing something in the air, but doesn't say anything.
 Dominic resumes the animated conversation.

 ---